MordragT/nix-templates/android/README.md

 ## Usage

-First run `nix develop`, which opens up a `bash` shell with all necessary packages and creates a `local.properties` file.
+First run `nix develop`, which opens up a `bash` shell with all necessary packages.
-Copy the content of `local.properties` into `gradle.properties`.
 Now you can run the different Gradle tasks to build your app or install it on your phone.

 ## Reference